Victor Man

-Victor Man (born 1974) is a Romanian-born artist and painter with Hungarian ancestry.
+Victor Man (born 1974) is a Romanian-born artist and painter.

 Career

-In the late nineties, Victor Man enrolled as a student at the Academia de Arte Plastice, Cluj, but left after two years in order to study under the tutelage of Israel Hershberg at the Jerusalem Studio School in Israel, between 2000 and 2004.
-While in Jerusalem, he lived for three years at the Monastère de Sainte Claire, and during this time mainly painted from nature inside of the monastery garden.
-After completing his studies with Hershberg, Man returned to Cluj in 2004 and finished his Bachelor of Fine Arts.
+In the late nineties, Victor Man enrolled as a student at the Academia de Arte Plastice Ioan Andreescu, Cluj, but left after two years in order to study in Jerusalem between 2000 and 2004.
+While in Jerusalem, he lived at the Poor Clares' Convent (Monastère de Sainte Claire), and during this time mainly painted from nature inside of the monastery garden.
+Man returned to Cluj in 2004 and finished his Bachelor of Fine Arts.

-From 2005 onward his method of painting changed radically, from the previous observational ‘premier coup’ paintings, executed during his study years in Jerusalem, to more conceptually charged paintings, produced through a slow and methodical process.
+From 2005 onward his method of painting changed radically, from the previous observational 'au premier coup' paintings, executed during his study years in Jerusalem, to more conceptually charged paintings, produced through a slow and methodical process.

-Victor Man received the 2014 Deutsche Bank “Artist of the Year” award, followed by a solo exhibition at the Deutsche Bank KunstHalle, Berlin, which traveled further to Zachęta Museum of Art, Warsaw, and Haus der Kunst, Munich.
+Victor Man received the 2014 Deutsche Bank Artist of the Year award, followed by a solo exhibition at the Deutsche Bank KunstHalle, Berlin, which traveled further to Zachęta National Gallery of Art, Warsaw, and Haus der Kunst, Munich.

 In 2007 he represented Romania at the Venice Biennale, together with the artists Cristi Pogacean, Mona Vatamanu and Florin Tudor.